FRAC3 laser hair removal at Monarch MD West Vancouver

 Reality

-Treated hair typically returns finer and slower, and often in reduced density.
+Treated hair typically returns finer, slower, and in reduced density.
+The opposite of thicker is exactly what you should expect over time.

 Who is a good candidate